Does Every Website Need to Be ADA Compliant / Accessible in 2023?

 Let’s briefly look at the 12 categories that the ADA considers to be places of public accommodation.

-Since courts have overwhelmingly ruled that websites are considered places of public accommodation, under Title III of the ADA, accessibility is only mandatory for websites that affect interstate commerce and fit under 12 listed categories:
+Since courts have regularly ruled that websites are considered places of public accommodation, under Title III of the ADA, accessibility is / should be only mandatory for websites that affect interstate commerce and fit under 12 listed categories:

 A) an inn, hotel, motel, or other place of lodging, except for an establishment located within a building that contains not more than five rooms for rent or hire and that is actually occupied by the proprietor of such establishment as the residence of such proprietor;

 B) a restaurant, bar, or other establishment serving food or drink;

 C) a motion picture house, theater, concert hall, stadium, or other place of exhibition entertainment;

 D) an auditorium, convention center, lecture hall, or other place of public gathering;